e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **always-on conformance check** — the probe's comparison left permanently in
-place: one type test of a stage return against the declaration-derived expected `NamedTuple` at the table-write point, folding to zero instructions when the return type is proven ([§12.5](#125-the-always-on-conformance-check)).
+place: one type test of a stage return against the declaration-derived expected `NamedTuple` at the table-write point, preceded by a type-level reorder to that type's field order (the names pair; order carries no semantics), both folding to zero instructions when the return type is proven ([§12.5](#125-the-always-on-conformance-check)).

 **`Build`** — the artifact `build(world)` produces: wire list, face table with